 - 1. The Vhavenda Kingship: The Commission found that the Vhavenda kingship must be occupied by Peter Toni Mphephu.
 However, Nephawe Netshdidziwelele (Vhagona) has challenged this decision and has been joined by Kennedy Tshivhase and Tshivhase royal family in the litigation process.
 The Commission has responded to the Court papers and the matter was set down for hearing on 12-14 March 2012 in Venda High Court.
-The case has been postponed indefinitely. - 2.
+The case has been postponed indefinitely.
+Senior Council Adv.
+Arendse and Adv.
+Baloyi (JC) is representing the Commission and the Ministry of Cooperative Governance and Traditional Affairs. - 2.
 Bapedi Ba Morota: The Commission found that the Kingship of Bapedi Ba Marota exists under the lineage of Thulare Victor Thulare.
 However, Mampuru is challenging this decision in Court.
-The matter was before the High Court but has been postponed indefinitely - 3.
+The matter was before the High Court but has been postponed indefinitely.
+Adv.
+Bofilatos (SC) and Adv.
+Moloisane (JC) are representing the Commission and the Ministry of Cooperative Governance and Traditional Affairs. - 3.
 AmaShangane: Mr. Mpisane Eric Nxumalo has challenged the findings of the Commission that the AmaShangane never had a Kingship in the Republic of South Africa.
 The matter is before the High Court.
-A date is yet to be decided on. - 4.
+A date is yet to be decided on.
+Adv.
+Arendse (SC) and Borgstromn (JC). are representing the Commission and the Ministry of Cooperative Governance and Traditional Affairs. - 4.
 AmaMpondo of Qaukeni: The Commission found that the Kingship of AmaMpondo of Qaukeni does not reside with the current King Thandabantu (Mpondombini Justice Sigcawu).

 The kingship resides with Zanozuko Tyelovuyo Sigcau.
 The matter is before the High Court and was heard on 22-23 February 2012 in South Gauteng High Court.
-Judgment was awarded in favour of government, however, Mpondombini appealed.
-A date is awaited in this regard.
+Senior Council Adv.
+Arendse and Adv.
+Lupuwana (JC) is representing the Commission and the Ministry of Cooperative Governance and Traditional Affairs.
+Judgment was awarded in favour of government.